scenarios-com/json-api-ext-revisions/README.md

 - ...must include a Revision ID in a Revisioned Resource's `Resource Identifier Object`
-- ...must treat the absence of a Revision ID in a client request as a reference to the canonical Revision
+- ...must treat the absence of a Revision ID in a client request as a reference to the Canonical Revision
 - ...must not persist a reference to a Revisioned Resource without a Revision ID
-- ...may derive canonical state dynamically through multiple Revisions
+- ...may derive Canonical state dynamically through multiple Revisions
 - ...may store the complete state of each Revision
-- ...may allow the Revision that a Revision revises to change while the Revision is mutable (to enable "apply suggestion to latest version")
+- ...may accept changes to the Revision that is revised by another
-- ...should make Revisions immutable once a reference to it (implicit or explicit) exists
+- ...should make Revisions Locked once a reference to it (implicit or explicit) exists
 - ...must uniquely identify a Resource using `type` + `id` + `revisions:id`
 - ...must treat Revisions as a supplement; a client must be able to interact with the server without knowledge of Revisions
-- ...must include revision information in relation links
+- ...must include Revision information in relation links
-- ...must represent a Revision of a Resource the same, forever, regardless of how the api changes -- it _may_ allow a client to explicitly opt-out of this behaviour
+- ...must represent a Revision of a Resource the same, forever, regardless of how the api changes -- it _may_ allow a client to explicitly opt-out of this behavior
 - ...should include a list of all Revisioned Resource types in the top-level meta
 - ...may include a list of the subset of Revisioned Resource types that appear in the document